joaomalho/Taurus/README.md

     - Missing Catalog for penny, top of day, top of week.
 - Install scripts:
     - This is to pass to server not applicable in User Install. `ToDo: Low | Deprecated`
     - Due some libraries like TA-Lib binary requirements to help users installation it was required to create a setup.py script.
+Inside container.

 ## **🚀 Latest Improvements**